-A panel of mayors and cities sharing stories of innovation and high impact outcomes in reducing poverty, including a strategic discussion between leaders representing all levels of government, business, not for profits, and lived/living experience.
+A panel BC cities sharing stories of innovation and high impact outcomes in reducing poverty, including a strategic discussion between leaders representing all levels of government, business, not for profits, and lived/living experience.

 Workshops held with leaders from the business, government and not for profit sectors, each sharing their work and stories of poverty reduction, social innovation, and collective impact.

-Experiential and interactive learning tours will allow summit learners to explore Vancouver, and to engage directly with both its people and its cutting edge poverty reduction practices.
+An experiential and interactive walking tour that will allow summit learners to explore Vancouver, and to engage directly with both its people and its cutting edge poverty reduction practices.

 An evening session, held by the City of Vancouver, which will provide introductions to their strategies, activities, and key people involved.